ryankirkman/ryankirkman.github.com/_posts/2013-02-03-simple-relational-database-sync.md

 * Slaves can choose to physically delete a logically Deleted row if storage space is at a premium
 * Seeing which rows were deleted can be part of a built-in audit system
 * Rows can be undeleted
+* It still allows us to take advantage things like uniqueness constraints

 General Overview of the Sync Strategy